-The Motorola 68xxx family of processors define three stack pointers: interrupt, master, and user.
-A user stack space must be allocated for each task, and the initial stack pointer value must be supplied to the system when the task is created.
-The system allocates space for a single interrupt stack and sets the interrupt stack pointer at system initialization.
-The master stack pointer is not used.
+The Motorola ColdFire® processor used by OS/Protogate platforms provides a single hardware stack pointer.
+A separate stack space must be allocated for each user task, and its initial stack pointer value must be supplied to the system when the task is created.